tavanarad/mock-rest-api-server/README.md

 # mock-rest-api-server
-This is python server that provide contact information as mock data.
+This is a python server that provide contact information as mock data.